 B i o g r a p h y

-During the Spring 2025 Semester, he participated in an international performance tour to Costa Rica in conjunction with the Centro Cultural Costarricense-Norteamericano and the U.S. Embassy.
-Also, he was a featured performer with the Meredith Chamber Singers with a tour to Chicago at Holy Name Cathedral performing the Vierne Messe Solennelle (Double Organ Mass).
+During the Spring 2025 Semester, he participated in an international performance tour to Costa Rica as a collaboration with LTI and the Centro Cultural Costarricense-Norteamericano.
+Also, he was a featured performer with the Meredith Chamber Singers on tour in Chicago at Holy Name Cathedral performing the Vierne Messe Solennelle (Double Organ Mass).
 In the Summer of 2025, he served as pianist for the Illinois Summer Youth Music (ISYM) Junior Choir and Music Theatre workshops.

-His first two recitals have included English and French works, most notably the Barber Knoxville: Summer of 1915 and the Debussy L'enfant Prodigue.
-His second recital can be found here.
+His first two doctoral recitals have included English and French works, most notably the Barber Knoxville: Summer of 1915 and the Debussy L'enfant Prodigue.
+His third recital focused on German/Austrian/Hungarian composers with German and Italian texts about "Traitorous Love."
+His fourth recital "Russian Mourning," features both vocal and instrumental works.
+These pieces were written during or around times of conflict and political strife in Russia and the world.

 Before moving to Urbana-Champaign, he served as the Staff Accompanist at Morehead State University.
 He gave several performances with MSU faculty as a guest artist with performances at Berry College, Rome, GA, the University of Louisville and Marshall University in Huntington, WV.
 On campus performances included many faculty and degree recitals and a World Premiere performance of Carter Pann's "Giantess" for Flute and Piano (2018).
 Additional performances have been heard at KMEA (2017), North American Saxophone Alliance (2018), Flute Society of Kentucky (2019 and 2023), ITF (2019) and Falcone International Tuba Euphonium Festival (2021).
 He can also be heard as a performer on the debut album "Bootleg" with bass trombonist Russ Zokaites (Centaur Records 2020).
 Other artist collaborations include soprano Dr. Marlayna Maynard (Nashville), soprano Alexandra LoBianco (Chicago), clarinetist Rob Patterson (Boston), and several choral clinicians.